blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 </Note>

-A [remote patient monitoring](https://blues.com/remote-patient-monitoring/) device that catches missed doses before they become clinical events.
+This project is a [remote patient monitoring](https://blues.com/remote-patient-monitoring/) device that catches missed doses before they become clinical events.
 A Blues Notecard Cell+WiFi riding on a Notecarrier CX wakes every 30 seconds, reads seven snap-action micro-switches inside a standard weekly pillbox, and uploads a cellular event to Notehub **each time a compartment lid is detected open during a scheduled 30-second poll** — no WiFi configuration, no smartphone, and nothing for the patient to set up.

 ---

 ## 1. Project Overview

 **The problem.** Medication non-adherence is among the most consequential and underreported drivers of poor outcomes in chronic disease.
-Patients with diabetes, heart failure, hypertension, or transplant histories who skip or mistime doses cost the healthcare system tens of billions of dollars annually in preventable hospitalizations — and far more in years of life.
+Patients with diabetes, heart failure, hypertension, or transplant histories who skip or mistime doses cost the healthcare system tens of billions of dollars annually in preventable hospitalizations, and far more in years of life.
 A clinician or care coordinator who knows a patient hasn't opened their Tuesday compartment by 10 PM can intervene with a phone call; one who only discovers the missed doses at the next clinic visit, six weeks later, is always playing catch-up.

 Existing IoT pillboxes have tried to close this gap, and most fail in the same place: the connectivity model.
 WiFi-dependent devices work fine in young, tech-fluent households.
 They fail quietly in the homes of elderly patients — who are statistically the highest-risk population — because those homes have locked WiFi routers, forgotten passwords, carrier-grade NAT, and no one around to troubleshoot a dropped connection at 7 AM.
 Bluetooth-to-smartphone bridges work until the phone is low on battery, out of range, or the patient ignores the pairing prompt.
 The result is a connected pillbox that isn't connected.